| |

 For translations, Papago is your savior.
 Use it on pictures or copy and paste the text. (download it here for IOS | for Android).

-Sure, Google Translate will help you, but Papago is a local app developed only for the Korean language, so it will be more accurate.
+Sure, Google Translate will help you, but Papago is a local app developed only for the Korean language so that it will be more accurate.

 Smooth Takeoff: Skyscanner for Flight Options

-For flights, both external and internal, you can use Skyscanner to check prices and options.
+You can use Skyscanner to check prices and options for external and internal flights.
 It is the best way to find the most affordable prices for your time and date.

-What to do and see in Busan in 3 days
+What to do and see for 3 days in Busan

 All the best things to see in Busan – map